Enterprise plan and pricing | HeyGen

 Update or create new videos in minutes, not months.
 No reshoots or agency delays.
 Just instant production at scale.
 You’ll also get priority processing on the enterprise plan.

-Translate training, marketing, sales, or internal comms into 175+ languages and dialects with natural voice cloning and lip-sync that sounds human.
+Translate training, marketing, sales, or internal communications into 175+ languages and dialects with natural voice cloning and lip-sync that feels human.

 Your data, teams, and brand stay protected with enterprise-grade security and compliance, including SOC 2 Type II, GDPR, and CCPA.

-HeyGen connects to the systems your teams already rely on (e.g. LMS platforms, CRMs, and marketing automation tools), or you can extend it further with our powerful API.
+HeyGen connects to the systems your teams already rely on (e.g. LMS platforms, CRMs, and marketing automation tools), or extends it further with our powerful API.

 From day one, you’ll have dedicated success managers, round-the-clock support, and onboarding designed for your business.
 You’re adding a partner, not just buying software.